Bloviation/Projects/MinesweeperProject/README.md

 This project not only helped solidify my foundational programming skills but also introduced me to new concepts that have greatly benefited my work on larger projects.

-The files "Animator" and "Sprite"
+The "Animator" and "Sprite" files are support tools created by my father to assist me in this project.